OpenDDS/node-opendds/README.md

 * Requires at least OpenDDS 3.13.
 It will not build with older versions of OpenDDS.
 * Added support for Security-enabled versions of OpenDDS.
-* Combatibility with Node.js version 10 and NAN 2.10.
+* Compatibility with Node.js version 10 and NAN 2.10.

 ### Version 0.0.7